Bhisho

-Bhisho, alternatively rendered Bisho, is the capital of the Eastern Cape province in South Africa.
+Bhisho, formerly Bisho, is the capital of the Eastern Cape province of South Africa.
 The Office of the Premier, Provincial Legislature and many other government departments are headquartered in the town.
 The town, three kilometres from Qonce and 70 kilometres from East London, is also part of Buffalo City.

 History

-Bhisho derives its name from the Xhosa word for buffalo, which is also the name of the river (Buffalo River) that runs through this town.
+Bhisho derives its name from the Xhosa word for buffalo, which is also the name of the river (Buffalo River) that runs near this town.
 Bhisho was named after the song by Ben Tyazashe, who wrote of his longing for his home, Bisho, his name for King William's Town however, it has also been claimed that the name was invented by Ciskei leader Lennox Sebe, after his unsuccessful bid to incorporate King William's Town into Ciskei, as Qonce (the Xhosa version of the Khoikhoi name for the Buffalo River; it means “buffalo”) was already used as the native name for King William's Town.

 Capital of Ciskei

 When the bantustan of Ciskei was nominally granted independence in 1981, although this was never recognised outside South Africa, Bisho served as its capital city.
 During the early 1980s under the leadership of Lennox Sebe, Bisho underwent a period of intense development.

 Its location six kilometres north of King William's Town on the main road linking the Cape to the Transkei and Natal has been described as the result of the Ciskei government wanting to place an "economic stranglehold" upon the white community of King William's Town who united across political lines against incorporation into the homeland, in the face of a 1979 recommendation by the South African government.

-In 1983, at the height Ciskei government, Bisho signed a sister-city agreement with the settlement of Ariel in the Israeli-occupied West Bank.
+In 1983 Bisho signed a sister-city agreement with the settlement of Ariel in the Israeli-occupied West Bank.
 This saw the construction of two hospitals (one on a floodplain) including Bisho Hospital and up to 10 firms around the capital by Israeli entrepreneurs and technicians.
 In 1985, when Bisho ended its relationship with the West Bank, there were 200 Israelis in the Ciskei.